Basic Information on Aizu-Wakamatsu Family Travel

 [Day 1] Exploring the history and culture of Aizuwakamatsu

-Morning: Tsuruga Castle (Aizuwakamatsu Castle)
+Morning: Tsurugajo Castle (Aizuwakamatsu Castle)

-- Opening hours: 8:30 AM to 5:00 PM (last admission at 4:30 PM)
+- Opening Hours: 8:30 AM - 5:00 PM (last entry at 4:30 PM)

-- Admission fee: Adults 560 yen, Elementary and junior high school students 210 yen
+- Admission Fee: Adults 560 yen, Elementary and Junior High School Students 210 yen

-- Time required: About 1 to 1.5 hours
+- Time Required: About 1 to 1.5 hours

 Lunch: Lunch at Nanokamachi Street